 And I know Italians have a reputation for being quite ‘enthusiastic’ drivers.
 But if you are visiting the countryside, like Tuscany, the Alps or the Northern lakes, driving a car is the best way to see the beautiful scenery around Italy.

-And only by driving around you will be able to discover some amazing hidden gems along the way.
+And only by driving around will you discover some fantastic hidden gems along the way.

-Make sure you always keep an eye out for holes in the road ahead of you.
+But ensure you always keep an eye out for holes in the road ahead.
 Road maintenance isn’t one of the highest priorities in Italy, especially if you are driving on small countryside roads.

 So make sure you always look both ways and everywhere before you cross the road (yes, even on a pedestrian crossing!).